AgathePons/JS_vanilla-before_react/README.md

-# Playing with DOM in JS vanilla before React
+# JS vanilla, first in functionnal way, then the samme in declarative way

 Write little app in the old way, in JS vanilla, in functional programming first, then in declarative programming.